nazsakib/php-mysql-projects/README.md

 ### 3. Students Grade CRUD

 Simple CRUD where students can add, update, and delete their grade along with their degree.

+#### Next feature:
+- Implement a real time chart/graph based on students CGPA or address or degree